holomodular/ServiceBricks-Documentation/README.md

 ## Introduction
 [ServiceBricks](https://github.com/holomodular/ServiceBricks) is a powerful microservices platform designed to streamline the development, deployment, and maintenance of distributed systems.
 By leveraging Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and a range of advanced features, ServiceBricks empowers teams to build robust, scalable, and highly customizable services tailored to their specific business domains.

+View the following sections to learn more about the ServiceBricks platform.

 ## Learning
 * [What are Microservices](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/WhatAreMicroservices.md): Learn about microservices and their benefits.
 * [ServiceBricks Key Features](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/KeyFeatures.md): Learn about the key features of the ServiceBricks platform.